-Events and sales of materials - ACLU of Ohio Foundation at times will charge fees for events, programmatic materials or other resources, designed to cover the approximate cost to ACLU of Ohio Foundation.
+Events and sales of materials - ACLU of Ohio Foundation and ACLU of Ohio at times will charge fees for events, programmatic materials or other resources, designed to cover the approximate cost to ACLU of Ohio Foundation and ACLU of Ohio.
 Revenues are recognized at the point in time that an event occurs or the material/resource is transferred/made available to the customer.

 Membership shares - Individuals can pay an annual fee to be a member of ACLU of Ohio, which entitles them to certain resources, information, communications and events.
-All revenues are recognized over time on a monthly basis as membership benefits are made available to members.
+All revenues are recognized over time on a monthly basis.